NuNetwork/documentation/_kb/glossary.md

 An asset that represents ownership of Nu and provides the ability to vote and control the Nu network in a distributed fashion.

-Owners of NuShares are rewarded as the Nu network generates revenue, by distribution of dividends or through share buybacks.
+Minting owners of NuShares are first rewarded as the Nu network generates blocks via a 40 NSR block generation reward.
+Then NSR Shareholders are further rewarded for network profits (NuBits health) by either distribution of dividends, network NSR share buybacks and/or a combination of the two methods.

 ### NuShareholder